 SCCAN’s work circles are supported by a small team of paid staff and freelancers.
-We currently also have a team of staff supporting the development of regional networks across much of Scotland.

 Staff